-Applying custom font on your web page requires several steps.
 We pick a font, then convert it to a Web-compatible format, and then add it into the style-rules.
-It’s far from effective, especially when you have to repeat the process multiple times, with multiple fonts.
+It’s far from efficient, especially when you have to repeat the process multiple times with multiple fonts.
 Here is an alternative: Font Dragr.

-Font Dragr offers a new revolutionary way to test fonts on browsers.
+Font Dragr offers a quick and easy way to test web fonts on browsers.
 Simply drag the font from your font collection onto the page, and the font on that page will automatically change to the chosen font.
 Let’s check it out.

 Recommended Reading: Showcase Of Web Designs With Beautiful Typography